ShiweiWu-545/TGTPO/README.md

 ## Usage

 The model requires two input PDB files: (1) a wild-type complex structure, and (2) a mutated complex structure.
 The mutated structures are typically built by protein design packages such as Rosetta.
 Note that both structures must have the same length.
-The ddG can be predicted for the two structures by running the command:
+The DDG can be predicted for the two structures by running the command:

-该模型需要三个输入文件：(1) 野生型复合物结构，(2) 突变的复合物结构。变异结构通常由蛋白质设计软件包（如 Rosetta）构建，。请注意，两个结构的长度必须相同。运行以下命令可以预测这两种结构的 DDG：

 ```bash
 python ./run/run_model.py